cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 A.4.1.
 Running CT1 on Linux with Wine
        ------------------------------
-In a short test under MINT 17.3 with Wine 1.8.0 in October 2016 the setup of CrypTool 1.4.40 Prefinal (compiled with VS2008) worked fine.
+In a short test under MINT 17.3 with Wine 3.0 (https://www.winehq.org/) in March 2018 the setup of CrypTool 1.4.41 worked fine.

-Most functions in CT1 itself (like encryption methods and RSA key generation) work well under Wine.
-Wine is much more stable than 6 years ago.
+Most functions in CT1 itself (about 90 %; like encryption methods, RSA key generation, or hash demo) work well under Wine.

+Wine is much more stable than 2 and 8 years ago.
+Here some details what worked well (ok) at the test, and what did not (nok):
 - ok:  Calling most dialogs (incl.
-RSA-AES hybrid encryption demo), performing the calculations, clicking F1 for context-sensitive help
+RSA-AES hybrid encryption demo), performing the calculations, calling of Flash executables, and clicking F1 for context-sensitive help within CT1
+- nok: Calling of F1 for a selected menu item
 - ok:  Warning dialog, if Java isn't installed in Wine
-- ok:  Showing the readme file in IE (called from CT1 via menu Help)
+- ok:  Showing the readme file in IE (called from CT1 via menu "Help")
-- nok: Calling from CT1 via menu Help a PDF (book, presentation):
+- nok: Calling a PDF (book, presentation) from CT1 via the menu "Help":
        Wine unsuccessfully searches Acrobat Reader (even if Okular and Acrobat are there).
 - ok:  In the online help: Call of inner links within the online help
 - nok: In the online help:
        - Calling external programs from the help (readme.txt in notepad, PDFs)
+       - Search within the Microsoft online help doesn't work.
+- ok:  In the online help:
        - Navigation via the back and forth buttons
 - nok: Some malfunctions within the Macromedia application NT

-We haven't done tests yet with Wine 3.0 published in Jan 2018 (https://www.winehq.org/).
-Any feedback about that is welcome.

 Generally we do not make extra efforts to support Wine.
 Instead of that, please try the platform-independent version JCT which also